[HISTORY: Adopted by the Town Board of the Town of Yorktown 10-19-2010 by L.L. No. 10-2010. Amendments noted where applicable.]

 Contents of stormwater pollution prevention plans.

 All SWPPPs shall provide the following background information and erosion and sediment controls:

 Background information about the scope of the project, including the location, type and size of project, the name(s), addresses(s) and phone number(s) of the owner(s) and/or developer(s).

-Site map/construction drawing(s) for the project, including a general location map.
-At a minimum, the site map should show the total site area; all improvements; area of disturbance; areas that will not be disturbed; existing vegetation; on-site and adjacent off-site surface water(s); wetlands and drainage patterns that could be affected by the construction activity; existing and final slopes; locations of different soil types with boundaries; material, waste, borrow or equipment storage areas located on adjacent properties; sensitive areas; and location(s) of the stormwater discharges(s).
-Site map should be at a scale no smaller than one inch equals 100 feet (e.g., one inch equals 500 feet is smaller than one inch equals 100 feet).
+Site map/ construction drawing(s) for the project, including a general location map.
+At a minimum, the site map should show the total site area; all improvements; area of disturbance; areas that will not be disturbed; existing vegetation; location of protected woodlands on the site to be disturbed; on-site and adjacent off-site surface water(s); wetlands and drainage patterns that could be affected by the construction activity; existing and final slopes; locations of different soil types with boundaries; material, waste, borrow or equipment storage areas located on adjacent properties; sensitive areas; and location(s) of the stormwater discharges(s).
+Site map should be at a scale no smaller than one inch equals 100 feet e.g., one inch equals 500 feet is smaller than one inch equals 100 feet).